opendocsg/slw-judgments-backfill/2009_SGCA_56/report.md

 **The High Court decision**

-6       The High Court Judge dismissed the appellant’s application, having ruled on the preliminary point that illegitimate children were not entitled to claim maintenance under the IFP (S) Act (see _AAG v Estate of AAH, deceased_ [2009] 2 SLR 1087).
+6       The High Court Judge dismissed the appellant’s application, having ruled on the preliminary point that illegitimate children were not entitled to claim maintenance under the IFP (S) Act (see _AAG v Estate of AAH, deceased_ <span class="citation">[2009] 2 SLR 1087</span>).
 His reasoning proceeded essentially as follows:

  (a) The IFP (S) Act was enacted to introduce into Singapore the provisions of the Inheritance (Family Provisions) Act 1938 (c 45) (UK) (“the IFP (UK) Act 1938”).